Which gravitational lensing degeneracies are broken in wave-optics?

 \section{Acknowledgements}

 I am grateful to Prasenjit Saha for many useful discussions and comments.
-I also thank Jose Diego for useful comments.
-I acknowledge support by grant 2020750 from the United States-Israel Binational Science Foundation (BSF) and grant 2109066 from the United States National Science Foundation (NSF), and by the Ministry of Science \& Technology, Israel.
+I also thank Jose Diego and Jenny Wagner for their useful comments.
+Author also thanks the reviewer for useful comments.
+I acknowledge support by grant 2020750 from the United States-Israel Binational Science Foundation (BSF), grant 2109066 from the United States National Science Foundation (NSF), and the Ministry of Science \& Technology, Israel.
 This research has made use of NASA’s Astrophysics Data System Bibliographic Services.